Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Discussion

 Figure~\ref{fig:calibracionVAFPETRA} validates the VFA-PETRA approach for $T_1$ quantification in tissues with short $T_2$.
 As shown in Figure~\ref{fig:calibracionVAFPETRA}b, increasing the difference between the nominal flip angles of the PETRA image pair enhances the SNR of the $\lambda(\vec{r})$ map, thereby improving the robustness of the $T_1$ estimation.
 However, this also amplifies the effects of $B_0$ and $B_1$ fluctuations, which in turn demand accurate field mapping via SPDS.

 Figure~\ref{fig:calibracionVAFPETRA}c illustrates that, when $\lambda(\vec{r})$ maps with large FA separations are used to generate $T_1$ maps without accounting for field inhomogeneities in Eq.~(\ref{eq:lambdaVFAratio}), the resulting $T_1$ map exhibits good SNR but deviates substantially from the expected homogeneous distribution of this phantom.
-Such bias could compromise the precision of $T_1$ estimates for tissues located away from the coil center in \emph{in vivo} VFA-PETRA applications.
+Such bias could compromise the precision of $T_1$ estimates for tissues located away from the coil center in \emph{in-vivo} VFA-PETRA applications.
 Conversely, when a small FA difference is selected, the low SNR reduces the apparent $B_1(\vec{r})$-related inhomogeneity in the resulting $T_1$ map, but the estimation becomes unreliable due to insufficient signal contrast.

 Finally, Figure~\ref{fig:calibracionVAFPETRA}d shows that, when PK of both $B_0$ and $B_1$ fields is incorporated into Eq.~(\ref{eq:lambdaVFAratio}) and a large $\lambda(\vec{r})$ map is used, the resulting $T_1$ distribution becomes spatially homogeneous across the entire phantom while retaining SNR.
 This improvement, which stems from the inclusion of $B_0$ and $B_1$ PK and the choice of sufficiently separated nominal flip angles, is reflected in the mean values and standard deviations of the Gaussian fits displayed in Figures~\ref{fig:calibracionVAFPETRA}e and f.
+However, distortions remain at the upper and lower phantom boundaries due to gradient nonlinearities, since the reconstructions did not incorporate PK of the simulated gradient fields \cite{Koolstra2021}.
+This simplification was justified because these nonlinearities primarily affect geometry rather than image intensity, which is the main factor influencing accurate $T_1$ mean estimation.
+Regardless, the intricate dependence of $M_\text{\emph{i},ss}$ on the estimated $B_1(r)$ and $T_1(r)$ values, together with the convergence toward a unique $T_1$ value for the homogeneous sample consistent with the inversion-recovery measurement, suggests that the proposed procedure is robust against potential sources of error, including operation within an incoherent regime.